Mortrack/CenyML/Validation_of_CenyML/README.md

 ```

-**NOTE:** If you get the error "Could not open lock file /var/lib/apt/lists/lock - open (13: Permission denied)" while trying to execute the command "apt update", then to fix this what i did was to type the following commands in the terminal window in which the error happened:
+**NOTE:** If you get the error "Could not open lock file /var/lib/apt/lists/lock - open (13: Permission denied)" while trying to execute the command "apt update", then to fix this what I did was to type the following commands on the terminal window in which the error happened:

 ```console
 $ sudo fuser -vki /var/lib/dpkg/lock-frontend